idaholab/moose/modules/heat_conduction/doc/content/source/bcs/GaussianEnergyFluxBC.md

 !syntax description /BCs/GaussianEnergyFluxBC

-This boundary condition computes an influx of energy from a laser spot with a Gaussian spatial profile.
+This boundary condition computes an influx of energy from a beam (e.g. laser) with a Gaussian spatial profile.
 The flux is given by

 \begin{equation}